jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 .addTo(map); //add this popup to the map!
 ```

-Try changing the close on click to 'true' and running your code.
+Try changing the `closeOnClick` argument to 'true' and refresh your map.
 What happens when you click anywhere in the map?

 Take a look at the [popup](https://docs.mapbox.com/mapbox-gl-js/api/#popup) documentation to learn more about the parameters associated with Mapbox popups.
 Try adjusting one or more parameters - for instace, try changing the anchor position.